thisaurel/thisaurel/README.md

 ## 👔 My job

-I'm a frontend developer especially with JavaScript frameworks like Anngular or React with which I take pleasure in coding.
+I'm a frontend developer especially with JavaScript frameworks like Angular or React with which I take pleasure in coding.

 ## 🥋 Languages & Tools
 - Angular